Transformer-RT-Prediction/Peptide-RT-Prediction/README.md

 # 3. Transformer Architecture
 The main architecture is composed of 4 major stages -
-1. Peptide sequences and PTMs preprocessing
+1. Preprocessing of Peptide sequences and PTMs

-3. Conformer-lite econding
+2. Conformer-lite econding

-4. Hybrid pooling
+3. Hybrid pooling

-5. Regression head
+4. Regression head